nicholaswmin/dom/README.md

 ## why

-I sometimes need to write a small demo/usage HTML files for.. say a WebComponent.
+I sometimes need to write a demo/usage HTML snippet file for.. say a new WebComponent I'm authoring.
 I want these demo files to be stupidly simple w/o dependencies
 but the verbosity of the native API makes it unergonomic & clutters up the file.